-What is a 1 point safety?
-A 1 point safety is when a team trying a 2 point conversion or PAT turns the ball over, the defense take the ball out of the end zone, then gets tackled in the end zone for a safety.
+A 1 point safety is when the team trying to score a 2-point conversion or PAT turns the ball over, the defense takes the ball out of the end zone, then gets tackled in the end zone for a safety.

-What is a Safety?
+What Is a Safety?

 A safety can be scored in two different ways:

 - A ball carrier is tackled or forced out of bounds in his own endzone

 - The offense commits a foul in their own endzone

 After this happens, the ball is kicked off to the team that scored the safety from the 20-yard line.